helje5/dockSwiftOnARM/toolchain/README.md

 [custom toolchain support](https://github.com/apple/swift-package-manager/pull/1098)
 to
 [Swift Package Manager](https://github.com/apple/swift-package-manager).
 Johannes also provided
 [a script](https://github.com/apple/swift-package-manager/blob/master/Utilities/build_ubuntu_cross_compilation_toolchain)
 which shows how to build an Ubuntu toolchain for x86-64.

-So what we did is take that script and make it produce a Swift 3.1.1 cross compiler toolchain for the RaspberryPi (armhf) Ubuntu Xenial port.
+So what we did is take that script and make it produce a Swift 3.1.1 cross compiler toolchain for the Raspberry Pi (armhf) Ubuntu Xenial port.

 What this is good for?
-You can build RaspberryPi Swift binaries on a Mac:
+You can build Raspberry Pi Swift binaries on a Mac.
+Like this:
 ```
 mkdir helloworld && cd helloworld
 swift package init --type=executable